AIMIM chief Owaisi holds Central govt responsible for disruptions in monsoon session of Parliament | Politics

 ''It is the responsibility of the government to run the Parliament.
 Let there be a debate on Pegasus.
 Why is the government scared?
 What are they trying to hide,'' he said.

 ''Is it not the responsibility of the government to run Parliament.
-The Opposition will keep its baat.
+The Opposition will speak in Parliament.
 You listen...accept it or not.
-We are not being given an opportunity to baat...If the Parliament is not functioning then it is the Modi government which is entirely responsible for it,'' he alleged.
+We are not being given an opportunity to speak...If Parliament is not functioning then it is the Modi government which is entirely responsible for it,'' he alleged.

 Both Lok Sabha and Rajya Sabha have failed to transact any significant business, except passage of some bills, amid continued protestsby opposition parties over the Pegasus and farmers' issues since theMonsoon session of Parliament commenced on July 19.